They say don’t wait until identity theft happens to you. But who does identity theft actually happen to? The answers may surprise you.

 The FTC’s “Consumer Protection Data Spotlight” reports that active-duty service members are 76% more likely to have their existing accounts (including bank accounts and credit cards) misused.
 They’re also 22% more likely to have their identity stolen to open a new account.

 TIP: Leaving behind friends and family in the name of duty is tough enough, without having to worry about leaving behind your important documents and financial information.
-Check out MilitaryConsumer.gov for identity protection tips and resources tailored specifically for service members and their families.
+Check out MilitaryConsumer.gov for identity protection tips and resources tailored specifically for service members and their families, and look into a full-service identity protection plan.

 Target 5.
 The new world of Work-From-Homers.

 COVID-19 marked a change in lifestyle for many Americans.
 This “new normal” can make us vulnerable in new ways.
 And identity theft is perhaps the only thing the pandemic didn’t slow down.
-Since March 2020, the FTC has already reported more than 139,500 fraud reports related to COVID-19 alone, resulting in nearly $200 million in total fraud loss.
+Since March 2020, consumers have lost $586 million to fraud and filed more than 269,000 complaints, citing COVID-19, stimulus, or related terms.

 As we evolve, scammers get more sophisticated too — they meet us where we are.
 People who work from home (WFHers) do more of their work, shopping, and leisure online.
 Now identity thieves are targeting home networks, which are often less secure than corporate networks and have more open entry points.